JivkoSp/Drahten/README.md

 In this project, "sufficient security" is accomplished through the following measures:

-- **Microservice Architecture**: The entire application is built using microservices, with each service running in a separate container and having its own database.
+- **Microservice Architecture**: The entire application is built using microservices, with each service running in a separate container and having its own database;
-- **User Authentication**: Users are authenticated via an authentication server that operates as an independent service within a container.
+- **User Authentication**: Users are authenticated via an authentication server that operates as an independent service within a container;
-- **Reverse Proxy Server**: A reverse proxy server acts as a single entry point for client applications, enforcing authentication and authorization policies for backend services.
+- **Reverse Proxy Server**: A reverse proxy server acts as a single entry point for client applications, enforcing authentication and authorization policies for backend services;
-- **Data Encryption**: Information transmitted between services and the database is encrypted.
+- **Data Encryption**: Information transmitted between services and the database is encrypted;
 - **Event Logging System**: An event logging system captures events occurring within the application's services, providing a clear overview of the system's activities from a centralized location.

  ## 📖 Documentation